coleifer/peewee/docs/peewee/asyncio.rst

    name = await db.run(lambda: tweet.user.name)

-To prevent errors from occurring at run-time you can disable lazy-loading on your foreign-key fields:
+The safest approach is to disable lazy-loading on your foreign-key fields and enforce selecting relations via explicit joins.

 .. code-block:: python